-From the city centre to the Grand Mosque the ride will be around 60 AED (one way).
+From the city center to the Grand Mosque the ride will be around 60 AED (one way).

-Then for a shorter distance within the city centre the ride would be about 20AED.
+Then for a shorter distance within the city center the ride would be about 20AED.

 From and to the airport a taxi ride would cost around 100AED.